Shopping Cart No items

 This medication can also be used with aspirin in cases of chest pain, and to prevent blood clots.

 This medication may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking Plavix.
 Speak with your doctor about any known medical conditions relating to bleeding conditions, recent eye surgery, serious injuries, and liver disease.
 Provide your doctor with a complete list of all the prescription and non-prescription drugs you're taking, including vitamins and herbal products, since they could interact with Plavix.

 Avoid contact contact sports or activities were injuries, cuts, or bruises can be sustained.
 Take care to also avoid sharp objects while taking Plavix.

 Grapefruit and grapefruit juice can interfere with how this medication is absorbed in your body.
 Avoid drinking or having grapefruit to ensure an effective treatment with Plavix.

-Side effects for Plavix are: increased bleeding, nosebleeds, headaches, itching, and bruising.
+Increased bleeding, nosebleeds, muscle pain, nausea, headaches, itching, diarrhea, and bruising.

-More serious side effects are: bleeding that will not stop, bloody or tarry stools, blood in your urine, coughing up blood or vomit that looks like coffee grounds, chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling, sudden numbness or weakness, especially on one side of the body, sudden headache, confusion, problems with vision, speech, or balance, pale skin, weakness, fever, or jaundice (yellowing of the skin or eyes), unusual bleeding (nose, mouth, vagina, or rectum), or purple or red pinpoint spots under your skin.
+Bleeding that will not stop, bloody stools, blood in your urine, coughing up blood or vomit that looks like coffee grounds, chest pain or heavy feeling, pain spreading to the arm or shoulder, sweating, sudden numbness or weakness, especially on one side of the body, confusion, problems with vision, speech, or balance, pale skin, weakness, fever, or jaundice (yellowing of the skin or eyes), or purple or red pinpoint spots under your skin.